 When that phase was done, I went back to painting, which I’ve been doing since early 2020.
 Not sure where this medium is going, but it’s definitely going slow!
 I've chosen to do intricate geometric themes that take a long time, using lots of blue tape to render clean, straight lines.
 You can see them on the Painting page.

 Every once in a while I get inspired to do a new mobile or two, plus you can see the wire sculpture on the Metal Art page (homage to Picasso) that I completed in late 2021.
-I am now living in France.
-Please contact Shidoni Gallery in Santa Fe to purchase any available artwork.
+I am now living in France, doing the best I can as time and inspiration allow.
+In fact, from 2022-2024 I was 95% committed to creating a piece of installation art called "a house," meaning I went back to being a remodeler and basically touched every floor, wall and ceiling as we completely renovated a 20-year-old house in our small town.

 Like most artists, I get ideas from everywhere: nature, common objects, and of course, other artists in galleries and museums.
 Many times I’ve seen something in a gallery and said to myself, “I can make that.”
 Then I spent whatever time and money it took to produce something new.